canonical/docker-registry-charm/README.md

 ```

 When multiple `docker-registry` units are deployed, the proxy will be
-configured using the network information of the registry leader.
-This provides
+configured with one unit chosen as the primary proxied service with remaining
-a highly available deployment that will fail over to a newly elected leader
+units configured as backups.
+This provides a highly available deployment that
-if the original leader becomes unavailable.
+will fail over to a backup if the primary service becomes unavailable.

->Note: With multiple registry units deployed, the proxy relation allows for a
-highly available deployment.
-Load balancing across multiple registry units is
-not supported.
+>Note: HA deployments require the proxy to be in `active-passive` peering
+mode, which is the default for `haproxy`.

 ### Nagios Monitoring